Orderheart/orderheart.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuyang Song is an undergraduate student  majoring in computer science of Wuyuzhang Honour College in Sichuan University,expected to graduate in June 2026.
-My passion lies in Large Language Model based Database System Design and Optimization.
+My passion lies in Large Language Model, especially LLM based Database System Design and Optimization.